agrc/gis.utah.gov/about/policy/license-disclaimer/index.md

   - license
   - policy
 categories: []
-date: 2019-12-07 15:59:23 -0700
+date: 2021-07-21 12:00:00 -0700
 ---
-The following applies to all services, downloads, links, and other content included or referenced in all geospatial data, mapping products, and services created or hosted by the Utah Geospatial Resource Center (UGRC), including SGID data hosted or provided by UGRC.
+The following applies to all services and content created or hosted by the Utah Geospatial Resource Center (UGRC), including SGID data hosted or aggregated by UGRC.

+There are two exceptions to this coverage:

-The only exceptions are the high-resolution imagery from Google and Hexagon, which have their own license and [attribution requirements]({% link discover/resources/index.md %}#citation-and-logos).
+1. The high-resolution imagery from Google and Hexagon, which have their own license and [attribution requirements]({% link discover/resources/index.md %}#citation-and-logos).
+2. External data hosted by other organizations and included in the SGID by reference, which are subject to the licenses and disclaimers specified by their owners.

 ## License
 {: .text-left}

-The data and services provided by UGRC is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Unless otherwise stated in a dataset's metadata, UGRC licenses our data and services under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 {: .text-left}

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0/)